 What is MBBS ?

 An MBBS degree is an undergraduate course for applicants who wish to fulfill their dream of becoming a doctor.
 Bachelor of Medicine and Bachelor of Surgery (MBBS), is a professional degree in medical sciences.
-A person with the MBBS degree becomes a certified doctor.
-The total duration of the MBBS course is 5 years and 6 months, including one year of rotating internship in hospitals, health centers and health camps organized by non-profit organizations (NGOs).
-The MBBS course program includes studies on anatomy, pharmacology, pathology, as well as community health and medicine, pediatrics and surgery.
+A person with an MBBS degree becomes a certified doctor.
+The total duration of the MBBS course is 5 years and 6 months, including one year of rotating internship in hospitals, health centers, and health camps organized by non-profit organizations (NGOs).
+The MBBS course program includes studies on anatomy, pharmacology, pathology, as well as community health and medicine, pediatrics, and surgery.
 The curriculum, prescribed in such a way that MBBS graduates can choose a specialization to continue studying and practicing medicine.
-The professional specializations for MBBS students are nephrology, cardiology, gynecology, anesthesiology, organ transplantation, endocrine and general surgery, etc.
+The professional specializations for MBBS students are nephrology, cardiology, gynecology, anesthesiology, organ transplantation, endocrine, and general surgery, etc.

 MBBS Full Form

 S Stands for Surgery.

 There are other abbreviations used for MBBS in different countries, such as MBChB, MB BChir, MB BCh, MBChB, MB BS, etc.

 Bachelor of Medicine and Bachelor of Surgery are the first two professional undergraduate degrees in medicine.
 It is awarded by universities and medical schools in medicine and surgery.
 As the name implies, these are two separate degrees that combine in a domain such as the Bachelor of Medicine and the Bachelor of Surgery.
 Then, in practice, they are treated as one and rewarded together.